Is a cover letter essential to get an investment banking job?

 Enclosed for your consideration is my resume.
 I'd appreciate the opportunity to further discuss my suitability and qualifications with you on call or in person.
 I am available at (415) 123 4232 or email@example.com.

-Also Read: How to end a cover letter?
+Also Read: How to end a cover letter in 2022?

 Investment Banking Cover Letter Writing Tips